 Law Enforcement personnel encounter unique stresses in their work day.
 They struggle with day to day mental challenges and experience life and death issues.
-Studies show that because police officers face a continued exposure to human crisis and trauma situations, which go well beyond normal experiences, they are at greater risk for developing stress related illnesses, such as Post Traumatic Stress Disorder.
+Studies show that because police officers face a continued exposure to human crisis and traumatic situations, which go well beyond normal experiences, they are at greater risk for developing stress related illnesses, such as Post Traumatic Stress Disorder.
 The constant threat of physical danger, the adjustment to shift work and social isolation add to this risk.
 Many times, these stressors contribute to a change in the officer’s personality that can lead to depression, anger and cynicism.
 Often what follows is infidelity, divorce, substance abuse, misuse of sick time, domestic violence and suicide.
 Horse Rhythm Foundation utilizes different programs which are customized to each individual or group allowing for healing, adaptability and coping mechanisms for these situations.

-Our programs are designed to help each of these women face the challenges, and undergo the healing that they need upon their return.
+This program is designed to help each of these women face the challenges, and undergo the healing that they need upon their return.
 EAP and EAL have proven to be very productive in this healing process among female veterans.

 Given that traumatic exposure is common among firefighters, it is not surprising that high rates of PTSD have been found.
 Studies have found that an average of 22% of firefighters meet criteria for a current diagnosis of PTSD.
 HRF’s programs will address this issue among other needs for our firefighters in helping them with developing coping mechanisms.